-This is a simple fresh cranberry sauce cooked the slow cooker.
-With only four ingredients and a small amount of water, the cranberry sauce -- or relish -- takes just minutes to prepare, and homemade is almost always better than canned.
-In this case, it definitely is better.
+Homemade is almost always better than canned.
+This is a simple, fresh cranberry sauce cooked the slow cooker.
+With only four ingredients and a small amount of water, the sauce—or relish—takes just minutes to prepare.

 - 2 large oranges

 - 1 (12-ounces) bag cranberries (rinsed and picked over)

 Zest the oranges using a microplane grater or box grater.